Computer Science & Engineering, Bachelor of Science College of Engineering

 Major Advisors

-For information on how to speak to an advisor, see CS Undergraduate Advising.
+For information on how to speak to an advisor, see Computer Science Undergraduate Advising.

 Before declaring a major in Computer Science & Engineering, students must complete specific course requirements and meet GPA minimums.
 For a full list of requirements to declare the major, see CS Advising.